-Italian influences in art and architecture are evidenced throughout Washington D.C. and its surroundings--from the Roman classicism of the Jefferson Memorial to the Brumidi frescoes adorning the Capitol, from the mosaics and stone carvings in local churches, to the Italianate villas xand gardens at Dumbarton Oaks and Monticello.
+Italian influences in art and architecture are evidenced throughout Washington D.C. and its surroundings--from the Roman classicism of the Jefferson Memorial to the Brumidi frescoes adorning the Capitol, from the mosaics and stone carvings in local churches, to the Italianate villas and gardens at Dumbarton Oaks and Monticello.
 Yet, the story of the enormous artistic impact Italians have had on our area has been largely overlooked.

 A new, glossy, large-format book titled The Italian Legacy in Washington, D.C.: Architecture, Design, Art and Culture, recently unveiled at the Italian Embassy, addresses that oversight by exploring the richness of Italian influences and contributions to our nation’s capital.
 In a preface that includes remarks from officials, such as House Speaker Nancy Pelosi, Italian Prime Minister Romano Prodi, Washington Mayor Adrian Fenty and Italian Ambassador Giovanni Castellaneta, the Ambassador writes, “Italian immigrants were there when America was struggling for independence, and Italian workers, craftsmen, architects, engineers, sculptors, stonecutters, painters and artisans have been a constant presence ever since.”

 All aspects of the Italian imprint on the Washington D.C. area are covered in the book’s two dozen chapters.
-Each chapter is devoted to a detailxed examination of Italy’s presence in, for example, the U.S. Capitol, the Watergate complex, Thomas Jefferson’s Monticello estate, the new Italian Chancery, Holy Rosary Church, and numerous other sites.
+Each chapter is devoted to a detailed examination of Italy’s presence in, for example, the U.S. Capitol, the Watergate complex, Thomas Jefferson’s Monticello estate, the new Italian Chancery, Holy Rosary Church, and numerous other sites.

 The book is a visual feast of historic drawings and sketches, as well as stunning photographs by Max Mackenzie, a Washington, D.C.-based photographer who specializes in architectural subjects.